 Woods, not spices, are Ellena’s entry point to neo-gourmanderie.
 He finds sweet tones even in dry woods such as vetiver and pulls the sweetness forward close to the point of edibility.
 Massoia, vetiver and cedar become mouthwatering.
 Ellena tests the limits of his wood-based perfumes, making them as harmonic and radiant as possible.
 Those who balk at the trend toward excessive woody-ambery tones won’t find Santal Massoia, Vetiver Tonka and Ambre Narguilé appealing.
 On the other hand, for those who appreciate sweet, creamy tones but avoid ‘dessert’ notes and specific culinary references, these three perfumes are quite attractive.
 Wringing wide, encompassing tones out of woods is the signature of Ellena’s contemporary style.
 It is often called minimal, but the word is misleading.
 The term suits the reductive aspects of his approach–his insistence on the least number of moving parts and minimal adornment to the work.
-But minimalism in the arts also implies a reaction to abstract expressionism and downplaying emotional inspiration.
-While his work might be structurally minimalist, the impetus for his perfumes has an emotive element.
+But minimalism often implies downplaying emotional inspiration.
+Though his work is structurally minimalist the impetus for his perfumes has an emotive element.

 Spices.
 Many of the same materials form both the spicy and woody qualities that infuse his perfumes.
 Take “pepper” and “cedar”, two descriptors often used.
 Most likely they are different sides of the same woody-amber materials.
 Imagine that woods are Ellena’s syntax and spices are his punctuation marks.
 The spice-named Hermessences form more than one-third of the collection and are a logical progression from Ellen’s work prior to Hermès: Cartier Declaration’s cardammom woods, Frédéric Malle Angelique Sous la Pluie’s bitter angelica and Bvlgari Eau Parfumée au Thé Vert’s tea note.
 They cover the broadest range of volume and hue in the collection and are in some respects the most modern.